Tap here to get 5 Secrets to Stress Free Dinners

 What to Put Green Goddess Dressing on

 As mentioned above, this recipe is great as a dip for cut up vegetables.
 I love eating it with cut up cucumbers, carrots, and radishes.
-It also is perfect on some mixed greens as you see pictured here.
+It is also perfect on some mixed greens as you see pictured here.
 Finally, it makes a really great sandwich spread.

 If you make this Green Goddess Dressing recipe or any of my other recipes, leave me a comment and let me know what you think!